PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ### AWS S3

-[S3 Storage](/api/latest/storage.md#s3) is a storage option that uploads flows to an AWS S3 bucket.
+[S3 Storage](/api/latest/storage.md#s3) is a storage option that saves flows to and references flows stored in an AWS S3 bucket.

 ```python
 from prefect import Flow